ifedyukin/webpurple-tg-bot/README.md

 * Send Community and Contribution links;
 * New posts subscription;
 * News category filtering;
+* Posting news from VKontakte in public chats and channels;
 * Multilanguage messages.

 ### ENV variables